nitrxdev/BlockGame/README.md

 # blockgame-noads
 A web-hosted, Tetris-style block game.
-Originally stemmed from a hatred of ads to revive the original game, Block Blast.
+Originally stemmed from a hatred of ads to "revive" in the original game, Block Blast.

 **Hosted live at [block.nitrxdev.com](block.nitrxdev.com)**